shinyamagami/WSU_courses/README.md

 Welcome to WSU_In_Person gem!

-This gem was supposed to provide all the non-"WEB ARR" classes but all classes go online so now it lists up all the classes.
+This gem was supposed to collect all the "WEB ARR" classes but all classes go online so now it lists up all the classes.

-Because ICE tried to force international students to take, at least, one in-person class.
+ICE tried to force international students to take, at least, one in-person class.
 Personally, I don't mind it at all, but everyone has different views.

 Hope it helps.